ivan3bx/CalBrowser/README.md

 		  -> CalBrowser/
 		  	-> clientConfig.json

+5. Create a simple JSON file in the following directory, holding the name of your Google Apps domain, such as `{"domain" : "example.com"}`

+		ROOT_DIR/
+		-> CalBrowser/
+		    -> apps-domain.json

-5. Build and run.
+6. Build and run.
 The app delegate will check and verify that the client configuration is correct.

 ### What does it do?
 * OAuth interaction via [OAuth2Client](https://github.com/nxtbgthng/OAuth2Client).
 * Wiring up for Google Calendar.
 * Basic UI to perform authentication, and store the user account credentials.
+* Minimal UI demonstrating a simple use case